lextm/jekyll-theme-chirpy/_posts/2008-11-2-snmp-design-two-new-issues-found.md

 http://www.codeplex.com/sharpsnmplib/Thread/View.aspx?ThreadId=38909

-That’s all for this week.
+That's all for this week.
 Stay tuned.

 BTW, if you are interested, I suggest you watch PDC 2008 recordings to know more about Microsoft platforms.
 They are amazing!
-I love Miguel’s Mono session a lot.
-But you will find it even more funny if you watch Anders Hejlsberg’s session at first.
+I love Miguel's Mono session a lot.
+But you will find it even more funny if you watch Anders Hejlsberg's session at first.
 Follow my suggestion and you will see why. :)